 Bitter Melon:

 One is bitter melon, Momordica charantia.
 This tropical plant is native to India and has been used in Ayurvedic medicine.
-As the name implies, it has a bitter flavor, but is used in both cooking and medicine in China, India and some parts of the Caribbean.
-Researchers are considering whether drugs based on its active components might be useful in treating type 2 diabetes in the future (Organic & Biomolecular Chemistry, April 21, 2015).
+As the name implies, it has a bitter flavor.
+Despite this, people in China, India and some parts of the Caribbean use it as both food and medicine.
+Researchers are considering potential drugs based on its active components for treating type 2 diabetes in the future (Organic & Biomolecular Chemistry, April 21, 2015).

 Chromium: